-- This document is the Constitution and Rules ("Constitution," "this Constitution," "Rules," "these Rules," or "Constitution and Rules") of the political party named ACT New Zealand ("Party" or "ACT").
-The Party is registered as a political party under Part IV of the Electoral Act 1993 ("the Act"), shall remain registered under the Act and is the same political party as the party of that name existing at the date of adoption of this Constitution.
+- 1. This document is the Constitution and Rules ("Constitution," "this Constitution," "Rules," "these Rules," or "Constitution and Rules") of the political party named NEW NATION PARTY NNP ("Party" or "NNP").
 References herein to "the Act" include replacement or substituting legislation. - 2.
 Terms used in this document which are defined in the Act shall have the meaning given to them by the Act. - 3.
 Subject to the Act, any other relevant legislation, and the express provisions of these rules, the Party has full capacity to do any act and to enter any transaction in the name of the Party and for those purposes it has full rights, powers, and privileges. - 4.
-The Party is a not-for-profit organisation and, subject to the exceptions in rules 157-159, no member shall obtain a pecuniary benefit from the activities of the Party. - 5.
+The Party is a not-for-profit organisation and, no member shall obtain a pecuniary benefit from the activities of the Party. - 5.
 Every Member shall be deemed to have notice of and be bound by these Rules.